EpocDotFr/yatage/docs/creator/world.rst

   - Format: string => :ref:`room <room-structure>`
   - Minimum number of items: 1

 This attribute holds all the world's rooms definition.
-It's a mapping between rooms references (a string) and a :ref:`room <room-structure>` structure.
-References must obviously be unique.
-At least one well-formed room must be defined and referenced by :ref:`world-start`.
+It is a mapping between rooms references (a string) and a :ref:`room <room-structure>` structure.

+References *must* obviously be unique.
+References are used as the in-game rooms name unless the rooms's ``name`` has been set.
+At least one well-formed room *must* be defined and referenced by :ref:`world-start`.

 .. _world-description: